After nearly 2 years, FAA clears Boeing 737 Max to fly again

 Boeing’s reputation has taken a beating since the crashes.
 Its then-CEO, Dennis Muilenburg, initially suggested that the foreign pilots were to blame.
 However, congressional investigators discovered an FAA analysis — conducted after the first Max crash — that predicted there would be 15 more crashes during the plane’s life span if the flight-control software were not fixed.

 After an 18-month investigation, the House Transportation Committee heaped blame on Boeing, which was under pressure to develop the Max to compete with a plane from European rival Airbus, and the FAA, which certified the Max and was the last agency in the world to ground it after the crashes.
-The investigators said Boeing suffered from a “culture of concealment,” and pressured engineers in a rush to get the plane on the market.
+The investigators said Boeing suffered from a “culture of concealment,” and pressured engineers to rush the plane to the market.

 Boeing was repeatedly wrong about how quickly it could fix the plane.
 When those predictions continued to be wrong, and Boeing was perceived as putting undue pressure on the FAA, Muilenburg was fired in December 2019.

-Dickson — who flew F-15 fighters in the Air Force before serving as a pilot and an executive at Delta Air Lines — flew the plane personally before it was cleared.
+Dickson — a former Air Force and Delta Air Lines pilot — flew the plane personally before it was cleared.

 Naoise Ryan, an Irish citizen whose husband died in the Ethiopian crash, said the Max is “the same airplane that crashed not once but twice because safety was not a priority for this company.”